An Extra Special Episode

-"An Extra Special Episode" is the eleventh episode of the fourteenth season of RuPaul's Drag Race.
+"An Extra Special Episode" is the eleventh episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on March 18, 2022.
+The episode has seven contestants compete in a series of lip-sync contests to determine who would be eliminated from the competition.
+Jasmine Kennedie is eliminated after losing a final match against Bosco.

 Episode

-Jasmine Kennedie is eliminated from the competition.

-The bottom seven contestants from last week compete in the lip-sync LaLaPaRUza Smackdown to determine who will be eliminated.
+The bottom seven contestants from last week compete in a series of lip-sync contests called the LaLaPaRUza Smackdown to determine who will be eliminated.
 A Pit Crew member spins a cage and selects a ball with a contestants initials on it, to determine who will lip-sync first.
 They will then choose who they want to lip-sync against.
 The contestant who gets chosen, will then choose a lip-sync song.
-This will continue on until the last two remaining lip-sync one last time, to determine who will be eliminated.
+This will continue on until the last two remaining lip-sync one last time.

 In the first round, Jasmine Kennedie gets picked first and chooses Daya Betty to lip-sync against.
-Daya Betty then chooses "Respect" by Aretha Franklin.
-Daya Betty wins the lip-sync and Jasmine Kennedie loses.

-Willow Pill is next to be picked, and chooses Bosco to lip-sync against.
-Bosco chooses "Never Too Much" (1981) by Luther Vandross.
-Willow Pill wins the lip-sync and Bosco loses.

-The final three queens, Angeria Paris VanMicheals, Jorgeous, and Lady Camden, will lip-sync last.
-The Pit Crew chooses Jorgeous' name and she picks "Radio" (2008) by Beyoncé to lip-sync to.
-Jorgeous wins the lip-sync and Angeria Paris VanMicheals and Lady Camden lose.
+Daya Betty selects "Respect" by Aretha Franklin and wins the contest.
+Willow Pill is next to be picked, and chooses to compete against Bosco.
+Bosco chooses "Never Too Much" (1981) by Luther Vandross and Willow Pill wins the contest.
+The final three contestants (Angeria Paris VanMicheals, Jorgeous, and Lady Camden) lip-sync last.
+The Pit Crew chooses Jorgeous' name and she picks "Radio" (2008) by Beyoncé.
+Jorgeous wins the lip-sync.

-In the second round, Lady Camden gets picked first and chooses Bosco to lip-sync against.
-Bosco chooses "Don't Let Go (Love)" (1996) by En Vogue.
-Lady Camden wins the lip-sync and Bosco loses.
-Angeria Paris VanMicheals and Jasmine Kennedie then lip-sync to "Love Don't Cost a Thing" (2000) by Jennifer Lopez.
-Angeria Paris VanMicheals wins the lip-sync and Jasmine Kennedie loses.

-In the final round, Bosco and Jasmine Kennedie lip-sync to "Swept Away" (1984) by Diana Ross.
+In the second round, Lady Camden gets picked first and chooses to compete against Bosco.
+Bosco chooses "Don't Let Go (Love)" (1996) by En Vogue and Lady Camden wins the contest.
+Angeria Paris VanMicheals and Jasmine Kennedie face off to "Love Don't Cost a Thing" (2000) by Jennifer Lopez.
+Angeria Paris VanMicheals wins the lip-sync.
+In the final round, Bosco and Jasmine Kennedie face off to "Swept Away" (1984) by Diana Ross.
 Bosco wins the lip-sync.
 Jasmine Kennedie then opens her chocolate bar to reveal a plain chocolate bar and is eliminated from the competition.

+Production and broadcast

+Jasmine Kennedie (pictured at RuPaul's DragCon LA in 2023) is eliminated from the competition.

+The episode originally aired on March 18, 2022.

+Unlike most episodes, no other contestants are on the stage when one is eliminated from the competition.
+Trae DeLellis of The A.V.
+Club said Jasmine Kennedie's departure "felt a little cheapened by the absence of the other queens".
+DeLellis opined, "Producers really should have had all the queens return before announcing the winner of the Jasmine-Bosco lip sync.
+Jasmine exiting completely alone felt like a disservice to a queen that initially came off as annoying and really persevered with a great attitude and desire to grow and learn.
+At the very least, we deserved to see a hug between her and Daya Betty."